michael8914111/datacleaner-legal/index.md

 - Batch processing and exports occur entirely on-device

 ## Payments
-Subscriptions and purchases are handled by Apple via **StoreKit**.
+Purchases are handled by Apple via **StoreKit**.

+- DataCleaner is offered as a one-time purchase
-- We do not receive your payment information
+- We do not process or store payment information
 - Apple may collect data according to their own privacy policy

 ## Third Parties